nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Module Assignment

-In order for CAP 5 Buddy to help students achieve better results, past grades and results should be stored as information in order to adequately assess the current grades the student currently has.
+adequately assess the current grades the student currently has.
 With knowledge of the grades already achieved for the mdoule

 The section below provides details on the implementation of each assignment related function and design considerations of these features.